The history of Centro Cultural del México Contemporáneo

 century, when the first Dominican friars arrived in Mexico City from Spain.

-At this time CCC comprised one of the three main buildings of the Santo
+At this time CCMC comprised one of the three main buildings of the Santo

 Domingo convent.
 Its original name was Patio de los Generales (Square for